 - 1. Formulation of Research team - 2.
 Literature review on disaster management like Disaster Management Act, 2005 and various report of disaster related with Bihar - 3.
-Review of existing Disaster Management plan of the intervention district - 4.
-Secondary data related with the concern district on disaster and, demographic Profile - 5.
+Review of existing Disaster Management plan of the district - 4.
+Secondary data related with the concern district on disaster and, demographic profile - 5.
 Internal meeting of research team on approach and methodology for DDMP development - 6.
 Developed detail Work plan - 7.
 Correspondence with district administration to update the initiative and visit of research team in the district - 8.
-Interaction with District Magistrate, and nodal authorities related with Disaster management in the district - 9.
-Facilitated district administration to set up either a core group or nominate a nodal person - 10.
-Participated in inception workshop at Patna and shared the approach and methodologies to develop the DDMP - 11.
+Interaction with District Magistrate, and nodal authorities related with Disaster management in the district. - 9.
+Facilitated district administration to set up either a core group or nominate a nodal person - 10.Participated in inception workshop at Patna and shared the approach and methodologies to develop the DDMP - 11.
 Feedback of BSDMA received and revised the inception report as per their suggestions - 12.
 Submission of revised Inception Report

 Recently the research team visited the district (July, 2015) and shared the work plan with the district administration.
 The purpose of the visit was to meet district magistrate and other officials for initial rapport building, brief the project work plan, assess the current scenario of data and information availability at district level and tentatively finalize the dates of field visit as well as departmental dialogues.

 The overall output of the visit was:

 - 1. A good rapport building with district administration - 2.
 Nomination of nodal officer in the district and initial discussion on planning - 3.
-Some useful insights of the officials on DDMP process and content received - 4.
+Some useful insights of the officials on DDMP process and content - 4.
 Procurement of some reports from the departments - 5.
-Initial agreement on tentative dates of field visit and departmental meetings in the district. - 6.
-Department wise data checklist is being developed and will be shared with the Nodal to get the information from the concern departments.
+Initial agreement on tentative dates of field visit and departmental meetings in district.